WeblateOrg/weblate/docs/admin/customize.rst

 .. code-block:: python

    INSTALLED_APPS = (
+      # Add your customization as first
+      'weblate_customization',

       # Weblate apps are here...

-      # Add your customization as last
-      'weblate_customization',
    )

 And then execute :samp:`./manage.py collectstatic --noinput`, this will collect